irmen/Serpent/README.txt

 limitation).
 If you need Python < 3.2 compatibility, you'll have to use set_literals=False when serializing.
 Since version 1.6 serpent chooses this wisely for you by default, but you can still override it if needed.

-Various python implementations and versions have various degrees of issues with serializing a collections.namedtuple instance.
-Some lose the values altogether, some forget about the order.
-There's no workaround for this in Serpent itself.
-CPython 2.7 and CPython 3.3+ work fine in this regard.